 In order to understand ENFPs better, this article will weigh them against other personality types.
 You will be able to see their similarities and differences and hopefully by the end of this piece, you will have a deeper knowledge of what makes ENFPs so special.

-The ENFP personality type is the most likely Myers Briggs type to be described as a “true free spirit.”
+The ENFP personality type is most likely to be described as a “true free spirit.”
 It’s easy to spot a person of this type in a room — but what gives them away?
 Here’s a short checklist:

 - Extreme extroverts, who thrive in people’s presence